thejasha/ScwabDemo/README.md

 Current state of the project.

-The website is being run in a Docker instance with a reverse proxy to redirect URL requests to the correct port on the server.
+The website is being run in a Docker instance of a Gunicorn Server with a reverse proxy to redirect URL requests to the correct port on the server.

 https://github.com/user-attachments/assets/c85150eb-fcee-4b4c-9c86-04677993d1b9